Policies and Procedures

 No items on the above list will be authorized for personal employee use.

 Payments for purchase of bottled water for use as drinking water in a department requires certification of unsuitable drinking water or non availability of water in the building.

 Payments for purchase of bottled water for authorized refreshments/catering events, on specific funds allowing food purchases, is authorized.

 Purchasing Services has established a Procurement Card program through an agreement with the University Controller and Bank of America.
-Procurement Cards are issued to individual University employees who have a need to purchase expense items (under $999) on a sporadic basis from a large variety of vendors.
+Procurement Cards are issued to individual University employees who have a need to purchase expense items from a large variety of vendors.
 For information on the Procurement Card, contact the Procurement Card Administrator in Purchasing or review the Procurement Card Manual on Purchasing Services Web site at http://purchasing.fsu.edu/.e.
-Blanket Purchase Orders (BPO)
+Blanket Purchase Orders (BPO) -- Limited Use Only

 Blanket Orders by their “blanket” nature do not contain specific product information.
 This greatly reduces the University’s ability to utilize product information to obtain better quality and pricing for the products ordered.
 Whenever possible we need to have a written record of what we bought and what we paid for it; for the most part, blankets obscure that information.